 In the context of two shocking attacks on two young women around the world in late 2012 — Malala Yousafza, subject of a Taliban assassination attempt in Pakistan, and Jyoti Singh, brutally raped and murdered in India — and an associated groundswell of campaigning for women’s rights globally, there was a clear need for a UK-based development charity to champion the the cause.
 Plan — already campaigning on the right of girls to go to school — could be that charity.
 Furthermore, there was a strong case to broaden the Because I am a Girl focus from girls’ education to a wider girls’ rights agenda, and to scale up significantly.

-A wide-ranging review that distilled, analysed and assessed internal and external views and quantitative data to give a 360-degree picture of what the campaign had achieved for different stakeholders.
+A wide-ranging review that distilled, analysed and assessed internal and external views and quantitative data to give a comprehensive picture of what the campaign had achieved for different groups.
 The review uncovered key external opportunities in the year ahead (notably around the post-Millennium Development Goals agenda, and the G8 summit in Enniskillen), proposed a campaign monitoring and evaluation framework, and outlined a theory of change.
-We also brokered their strategic campaign partnership with the Nike Foundation.
+We also brokered their campaign partnership with the Nike Foundation.

 A broader, more impactful campaign that is thriving to this day.
-Campaign aims were sharpened significantly, and an evaluation framework put in place.
+Campaign aims were sharpened and greatly scaled up, and an evaluation framework put in place.
 Plan’s brand is working harder, and the organisation has achieved stronger integration across campaigning and fundraising.
-Ultimately this campaign made a leading contribution to DfID’s gender policy, which in turn has resulted in a dramatic increase in aid targeted at women and girls around the world.
+Quickly the campaign made a leading contribution to DfID’s gender policy, resulting in the International Development (gender) Act 2014, the which in turn resulted in a dramatic increase in aid targeted at women and girls around the world.

-We are continuing to work with Plan on their campaign strategy, and developing the big tactics to deliver engagement over the coming years.
+We are continuing to work with Plan on their campaign strategy, and developing the major engagement tactics to keep up the momentum.